Inspired eLearning's PhishProof campaigns are a powerful tool designed to enhance your organization's security by:

 Edit the Contents

 Your logo and contact information should already appear in the education template.
-If you need to edit either of these for all templates going forward, please edit them using the main Settings tab in PhishProof.
+If you need to edit either of these for all templates going forward, please use the main Settings tab in PhishProof.

-You can also upload your own pdf version by clicking on the Replace with a PDF File button and following the instructions on the prompt.
+You can also upload your own PDF version by clicking on the Replace with a PDF File button and following the prompt's instructions.

 Once desired changes have been made to the phishing email, click Save Template to save changes.